Bercow Stitches Up Parliamentary Votes Yet Again -

-John Bercow has cooked up yet another Speaker’s Stitch-up Special with his selections for tonight’s second batch of indicative votes tonight.
+John Bercow has cooked up yet another Speaker’s Stitch-Up Special with his selections for tonight’s second batch of indicative votes tonight.
 Bercow selected only four Remainer motions for MPs to vote on tonight.
 They are more or less identical to the ones which were all rejected just five days ago:

 - C (Clarke) – Customs Union – already rejected 272-264